GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Check your LDAP or via oxTrust to see that Joe is gone.

-## Testing with the SCIM-Client
+## Testing with the scim-client

-If you code in Java, you can take advantage of the ready-to-use client library [SCIM-Client](https://github.com/GluuFederation/SCIM-Client) developed by Gluu.
+If you code in Java, you can take advantage of the ready-to-use client library [scim-client](https://github.com/GluuFederation/scim/tree/master/scim-client) developed by Gluu.
 With this client, you will be able to interact with your SCIM endpoints with no need to craft requests by hand, creating clients or requesting/refreshing access tokens.
 You can even use the client when your endpoints are protected by UMA: all authorization steps are handled for you.

 ### Requisites